 In total, and to qualify for the Long Distance Walking Association completion, you must walk the north section (79 miles), south section (71 miles), Mary Townley loop (45 miles) and Settle loop (10 miles).
 A total of 205 miles.
 A quick bus connection is possible from Worsthorne and Summit to save repeating a section of the MT loop before heading north or south.

 My expectations of the Bridleway were low, more of a challenge that needed to be completed to finish all the National Trails.
-However, in hindsight this was a throughly enjoyable walk, giving a low level perspective of the beauty of the Pennines.
+However, in hindsight this was a thoroughly enjoyable walk, giving a low-level perspective of the beauty of the Pennines.

 Before entering Settle the following day, the loop had to be completed leading almost to Malham Cove.
-For most of the way I am accompanied by a Yorkshireman and his dog who talk for England, but provides me with an insight to the area.
+For most of the way, I am accompanied by a Yorkshireman and his dog who talk for England but provides me with an insight into the area.
 The B&B in Settle is excellent and good sleep is aided by a pint of Theakstons Old Peculiar.

 I speed march along road and cycle track into Middleton Top for an uneventful day to catch the bus to Matlock Bath and a train home.
 My fitness level now ready for the challenge of Scotland in a months time.